Google Pixel 11 Pro release date expectations, price estimates, and upgrades

 The Pixel 10 Pro XL's battery lasted a tiny bit less than the 10 Pro's while still managing to beat the iPhone 17 in browsing and video (it lost to the S25, though).

-Some rumors indicate we may see a bump in wired charging speeds for both phones: the base Pixel 11 Pro may go up to 45 W. Phones like the Galaxy S26 Ultra are rumored to sport 60 W charging (some Chinese phones can even support 100 W), so maybe it's time for Google to step it up in the battery department.
-The Pixel 10 Pro supports 30 W wired and 15 W wireless charging with Qi2 support, while the Pixel 10 Pro XL supports 45 W and 25 W, respectively.
+Charging may get an upgrade.
+Reports hint that we may see a bump in wired charging speeds for both phones: the base Pixel 11 Pro may go up to 45 W. Phones like the Galaxy S26 Ultra sport 60 W charging now, while some Chinese phones support even 100 W, so it's obviously time for Google to catch up here.

 Pixel 11 Pro features and software

-For reference, the Pixel 10 series brought a Camera Coach feature, Magic Cue, and Voice Translate during phone calls.
+The Pixel 10 series brought a Camera Coach feature, Magic Cue, and Voice Translate during phone calls.

 Pixel 11 Pro hardware and specs

-Pixel 11 Pro's rumored specs:
+Pixel 11 Pro's expected specs:

 • CPU: Tensor G6 (2nm)